5 ways to influence champion lifetime value

 4. Treat a champion joining an account as intent data

 “A champion or past user joining any account should be treated like intent data,” says Christian.
-“It should bubble up the importance of that account.”
+“It should immediately elevate that account's priority in your pipeline.”

 This means reaching out to other people within that organization.
 But you need to be smart about it.
 Is the person you’re reaching out to a champion’s colleague?
 Their manager?
 Or are they from a different department?